sowdri/nutso/README.md

 }) => ValidatorFnResult | void;
 ```

+- `T` is the type of the value being validated
+- `R` is the root type of the schema (the entire object being validated).
+By default, it's set to `unknown` for better composability.
+When you need type safety in your validation function, explicitly provide the root type.
+- `P` is the parent type (the immediate containing object)
-- If the valid is valid then `validationFunction` should return `undefined`
+- If the value is valid then `validationFunction` should return `undefined`

 Check this [TestUsecaseLoginForm](https://github.com/sowdri/nutso/blob/master/src/__tests__/TestUsecaseLoginForm.spec.ts) test case for an example.